KokoDoko/gogo-nihongo/README.md

 - User can select lists
 - User can input own words
 - Put lists online instead of in the extension itself
+- Save as CRX file and put in the chrome store